Versatility of the Plot

 The purpose of the demonstration is to show the maximum number of possible settings for the appearance of the graph.
 This example covers almost the entire range of visualization available in the package, starting from basic settings such as color and line thickness, ending with complex design parameters such as grid, markers, transparency of elements and border design.

 Thanks to the use of a large number of parameters, the graph becomes expressive and informative, allowing you to emphasize important aspects of the data.
-This approach is ideal for exploring in detail the possibilities of batch charting in Engee and achieving high-precision data visualization.
+This approach is ideal for exploring in detail the possibilities of batch plotting in Engee and achieving high-precision data visualization.

 plot(x, y1,